QUESTIONS AND ANSWERS

 2. And just to be quite sure, we go on . . . and on. . . at great length. . . to make sure that everyone who books with us totally understands what life on a sailboat is all about!

 We do tell anyone who we don’t think is really suited that they should reconsider.
-We’re not doing anyone any favors by not being totally honest about this.
+We’re not doing anyone any favours by not being totally honest about this.

 Q: So who does come on Sailing School trips?

-A: A wide age-range, from 18-73; though many tend to fall into the 30-to-late 40s bracket.
+A wide age range, from 18-73; though many tend to fall into the 30-to-late 40s bracket.
 Some very experienced sailors, some who’d literally never set foot on a sailboat before, some folks come with a friend/partner; some travel solo, some people have travelled/worked all over the world, some had to get their very first passport issued to join us!

 Q: Is there an age limit?